SeriousM/seriousm.github.io/_posts/2014-07-29-experience-as-interviewer.md

 **Interviewer**

   - Do a good introduction to the job.
 Don't stop just because you think you waste time on this!
 It's important to make your point and show off what this position is all about.
-  - What's the daily schedule, why does your product exists, why should / must people work with that and show off your excitement about it.
+  - What's the daily schedule, why does your product exists, why should / must people work with it and show off your excitement about it.
   - Explain why quality matters, how your team communicates and what educational experience you can offer.

 **Candidate**

   - If it's not clear to you what you gonna work, ask for it!
 It's the first contact with your new workplace and you should know at the end of the interview if you want to talk to them ever again.
   - The interview is essentially a business talk: what can you offer them (expertise, good team player, etc) vs. what they can offer you (good team, learning, salary, etc.)
+  - Be honest to yourself.
+If you don't like it, don't accept the position.
+You gonna regret it every day.

 ### 4. Know your stuff